 Holiday Groups groups are organised by our partner organisations who handle the booking of places.
 Holiday groups volunteers placements last two weeks each and are located in Skaftafell (Vatnajökull National Park.
 For further information and joining the holiday group please visit the website http://www.workingabroad.com/projects/iceland-volunteer and contact Working Abroad if you have any more questions.

 Volunteer service group activities in Icelandic protected areas are organized in accordance with the availability and typology of the projects, and the volunteers’ group requirements.
 We organize volunteers service projects for groups made by 5 to 15 people.
-Outdoor activities and camping experience is required.Every year the Environment Agency, carries also some conservation management projects within the protected areas with the help of volunteers from Icelandic organisations like SEEDS
+Outdoor activities and camping experience is required.The Environment Agency of Iceland, may also carry some conservation management projects within the protected areas with the help of volunteers from Icelandic organisations like SEEDS

 |Two ICV Trail Teams gathering